 The County is committed to providing a facility that is safe and free from unlawful discrimination and harassment.
 Unlawful discrimination or harassment is behavior directed toward an employee because of his membership in a protected class such as: race, color, religion, sex, national origin, age, ancestry, disability, genetic information, or military status.
-The County also prohibits discrimination in health care for any health program or activity of which any party receives Health and Human Services federal funding or assistance, to include patient care and health benefit plans in accordance with HHS Section 1557.
 Unlawful discrimination and harassment is inappropriate and illegal and will not be tolerated.
 All forms of unlawful discrimination and harassment are governed by this policy and must be reported and addressed in accordance with this policy.